 Another study which Harvard did with Cornell found out that the U.S. guidelines have gone too far, especially on the dairy end of things.
 Researchers believe that exercise, heredity, hormone levels, smoking, protein and Vitamin D and K intake matter more than milk intake.
 On average children over the age of ten year of age are urged to drink three cups of low fat or fat free milk per day.
 Or eat an equivalent amount of yogurt or cheese each day.
 Researchers at the University of South Carolina did a study in 2008 which was funded by the National Dairy Council.
-They pooled the results of forty-five previous studies covering 27,000 cases of Prostate cancer found no suggestion that milk or dairy products increased the risk of the disease.
+They pooled the results of forty-five previous studies covering 27,000 cases of Prostate cancer and found no suggestion that milk or dairy products increased the risk of the disease.
 Another study was taken in July of 2010 in Italy.
 The researchers found out that men who drink a lot of milk, more than the amount said are at increased risk for Prostate cancer.
 But the study is not completely finished so they aren’t one-hundred percent sure for their results.

-From surveys taken by SPASH students of Mrs. Quinn’s writing class information was found out which less than twenty-five percent of students like milk.
-Another item found out was that seventeen percent of the students drink three plus cups of milk per day.
+From surveys taken by SPASH students of Mrs. Quinn’s writing class information was found out which less than twenty-five percent of students like milk. seventeen percent of the students drink three plus cups of milk per day.
 SPASH Girls Basketball coach David Hauser believes that milk is a very important substance your body needs.
 According to Hauser milk most definitely has an impact on helping create and keep strong bones.
 “Being a coach I push players to drink as much milk possible.
 The more milk the lesser chance for injury”.
 Many coaches feel the same as coach Hauser does.
 He also gave an example of how after practice the football players receive a carton of milk.
 The reason for this is not just being nice; it is because milk does help in the growth of strong bones.
 Another reason football coach’s do this is because it lessens injury and they don’t want their players getting hurt.

 Works Cited